stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  Which would result in this response:
+  Which would print the access token in the terminal:

   .. literalinclude:: code/nodejs/authentication/generate_oauth_token_resp.js
       :language: javascript